JurgenR/aioslsk/docs/source/SOULSEEK.rst

 1. Open a TCP connection to the server
 2. Open up at least one listening connection, a second one can be opened for obfuscated connections.
 The SoulSeekQt client always takes the configured port + 1 as the obfuscated port.
-3. Send the Login_ command on the server socket.
-Most of the parameters here are self explanatory except for the client version and minor version.
+3. Send the :ref:Login: command on the server socket, most of the parameters here are self explanatory

 A login response will be received which determines whether the login was successful or not along with the following commands providing some information: